oabuhamdan/containernet/mininet/fault_controllers/README.md

 - MostUsedFaultController, which inserts pre-defined faults into the busiest links

 For more details on how to use these fault controller see the [FaultControllersREADME](FaulControllersREADME.md) file.
 For more implementation details see the [Documentation](Documentation.md) file.

+## Installation
+Faultynet requires `libcgroup1` to be installed on your system.
+This package is (as of time of writing) not present in apt for ubuntu 24.04, but you can still find .deb files on the internet to install.

+Faultynet also needs legacy cgroups.
+You need to add `SYSTEMD_CGROUP_ENABLE_LEGACY_FORCE=1 systemd.unified_cgroup_hierarchy=0` to your kernel parameters and reboot.
+If you are using grub, you can add this parameters by appending them to `GRUB_CMDLINE_LINUX_DEFAULT` in `/etc/default/grub` and running `sudo grub-mkconfig -o /boot/grub/grub.cfg`

 ## Hello World
 After installation, create a yml file with the following contents: